 Navigating Mortgage Relief Amid COVID-19 to Prevent Consumer Complaints

-On May 21, 2020, the Consumer Financial Protection Bureau (CFPB) released its consumer Complaint Bulletin, which analyses COVID-19-related complaint information, including trends and demographics.
+On May 21, 2020, the Consumer Financial Protection Bureau (CFPB) released its consumer Complaint Bulletin, which analyzes COVID-19-related complaint information, including trends and demographics.
 Since the declaration of COVID-19 as a national emergency, a high volume of complaints has resulted from or referenced the pandemic, including many related to mortgages, credit reporting and forbearances.

-Among the COVID-19-related complaints analysed, mortgage and credit reporting-related complaints ranked the highest and third highest, respectively.
+Among the COVID-19-related complaints analyzed, mortgage and credit reporting-related complaints ranked the highest and third highest, respectively.
 Consumers with mortgage-related complaints typically cited the inability to pay their mortgages as a result of employment changes due to business closures.
 Borrowers who were pursuing alternative payment options expressed concern about potential negative credit reporting implications, including a reduced ability to obtain financing.

 Balloon payments resulting from mortgage payment forbearance were another area of concern for consumers: Borrowers felt that they would not be able to complete the balloon payments at the end of the 90-day forbearance period generally offered as mortgage relief.